MICLab-Unicamp/Midsagittal-CC-Parameterization/README.md

 The manuscript describing this method is currently under submission.

-## Input requirements

-For each subject, the method requires the following inputs:

-- A binary midsagittal CC mask
-- Diffusion-derived maps (for example, FA, MD, RD, and AD maps)

-### Recommended preprocessing

-The method was developed and evaluated using diffusion MRI data preprocessed with a consistent pipeline.
-We recommend the following preprocessing steps before running the parameterization:

-1. Denoising
-2. Eddy-current and motion correction
-3. Rigid alignment to the MNI152 template (translation and rotation only), to reduce variability in midsagittal slice selection caused by differences in head positioning
-4. Resampling to 1.25 mm isotropic resolution
-5. Brain extraction
-6. Diffusion tensor reconstruction and diffusion maps generation
-7. Midsagittal CC segmentation (or CC segmentation + midsagittal slice identification)

-In our experiments, the midsagittal CC segmentation was obtained by combining automated [TractSeg](https://github.com/mic-dkfz/tractseg) bundle segmentation with targeted post-processing to isolate only the midsagittal section of the CC.
-The midsagittal slice was identified from the FA maps based on the diffusion characteristics of the interhemispheric fissure [[1]](https://doi.org/10.1117/12.911619).

-#### Notes

-The robustness of the method to alternative preprocessing strategies remains to be investigated.
-In particular, differences in voxel resolution may influence the choice of the parameterization configuration.
-All experiments in the associated manuscript were performed using diffusion images resampled to 1.25 mm isotropic resolution.

 ## Online demo

 An online Streamlit demo is available, allowing you to test the parameterization method using your own uploaded images.